 Nonaccrual loans represent all loans where there is a reasonable doubt as to collection of all principal and/or interest.
-Nonaccrual volume decreased \$4.3 million compared with December 31, 2017 and was attributable to payoffs, transfers to accrual status and charge-offs.
-Two customers account for over 58% of the nonaccrual balance decrease.
-As of December 31, 2018, six loans were nonaccrual and four of these loans were to one customer and account for approximately 92% of total nonaccrual volume.
-The majority of the nonaccrual loans stem from volatility in the cattle market and losses therein.
+Nonaccrual volume decreased \$926 thousand compared with December 31, 2018 due to loan payments and certain nonaccrual loans being transferred to accrual status.
+Nonaccrual volume decreased \$5.2 million compared with December 31, 2017 and was attributable to loan payments, loan payoffs, transfers to accrual status and charge-offs.
+Three customers account for approximately 77% of the nonaccrual volume decrease from December 31, 2017 to December 31, 2019.
+At December 31, 2019, one loan was classified as nonaccrual.
+The majority of the nonaccrual loans during the periods presented stem from volatility in the cattle market and losses therein.
 The following table provides additional information on nonaccrual loans as of December 31 for the last three fiscal years.

-(dollars in thousands) 2018 2017 2016 Nonaccrual current as to principal and interest \$ 193 \$ 2,562 \$ 1,043
+(dollars in thousands) 2019 2018 2017 Nonaccrual current as to principal and interest \$ 53 \$ 193 \$ 2,562